prandell/Inhalert/README.md

 # What's recommended to test with
 * Might be easiest to clone the repo, and comment out the automatic updating in `routes/sites` to then do manual site testing without interference to localhost, and visit the live website for everything else.
+* The automatic injection of a bad status for Melbourne CBD only happens 2 minutes after the website is launched, so that will need to be tested manually or just press the send email button on the dashboard when logged in.